rbind/deleeuw/content/post/sixth.md

 <h2>2 Tools of the Trade</h2>

+In this section we will try to give some idea of the tools that are available to construct majorization schemes and the corresponding majorization algorithms.

 <h3>2.1 Inequalities</h3>

 Any inequality of the form `$h(x,y)\geq f(x)+f(y)$`, with equality if and only if `$x=y$` leads to a strict majorization scheme with `$g(x,y)=h(x,y)-f(y)$`.
 This also covers inequalities of the form `$h(x,y)\leq f(x)+f(y)$` by multiplying by -1 and inequalities of the form `$h(x,y)\geq f(x)f(y)$` by taking logarithms.

+<h4>2.1.1 AM/GM</h4>

 Consider, for example, minimization of